Resume Tips

 Why Resumes Exist (Employer Perspective)

-Understanding why employers require resumes reveals what they're actually looking for:
+Understanding why employers require resumes reveals what they are actually looking for.

 The Employer's Problem